ahmedcodein/tictactoe/README.md

 ## 1. Introduction

 Tic Tac Toe game is an ancient board game.
 According to Wikipedia, the game goes back to 1300 BC [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe).
 The game board is divided into 3-by-3 boxes.
 The game is designed to be played by two persons.
-Each person is designated either of two characters/symbols to play with, conventionally, these are O and X. The players then take turns by placing the symbols in one of the nine boxes.
+Each person is designated either of two characters/symbols to play with.
+Conventionally, these are O and X. The players then take turns by placing the symbols in one of the nine boxes.
 Either player is able to place the player's designated symbol on three boxes arranged horizontally, vertically or diagonally is considered the game winner.
-In case none of the players is unable to do so, the game is then a tie.
+In case where none of the players is able to do so, the game is then a tie.

 ![Introduction image, the website presentation on different view screens](documentation/images/introduction.png)

 ## 2. Development Process

 The process followed by the author consists of five phases.
-These phases are presented below with a detailed account is presented in the subsequent sections.
+These phases are presented below with a detailed account of each phase is presented in the subsequent sections.

 ### 2.1.Research and Selection Criteria

-In the research phase the author has conducted a brief search on easy to implement games for the purpose of learning HTML, CSS and JavaScript together.
-Many resources can be found, the author however settled on the following [Article](https://www.codingnepalweb.com/best-javascript-games-for-beginners/).
+In the research phase the author has conducted a brief search on easy to implement games for the purpose of learning how HTML, CSS and JavaScript work together to build intractive websites.
+Many resources can be found.
+The author, however, settled on the following [Article](https://www.codingnepalweb.com/best-javascript-games-for-beginners/) to choose the project candidate from.
-Among the 10 candidates presented in the article, the author chooses to move with Tic Tac Toe game due to three main reasons:
+Among the 10 candidates presented in the article, the author chooses to move with Tic Tac Toe game.
+Three main reasons behind the author choice:
 1. Simple User Interface with minimum graphics
 2. Average logic complexity
-3. Good enough of interactions between the DOM and the JavaScript to become familiar with the concept of DOM manipulation.
+3. Good amount of interactions between the DOM and the JavaScript.
+This make it an ideal playing ground for the author to become familiar with the concept of DOM manipulation.

 ### 2.2.
 Project Objective

-From the author's perspective, the main goal of developing this game is to become familiar with JavaScript programming and its interactions with HTML DOM.
+From the author's perspective, the main goal of developing this game is to become familiar with JavaScript programming and its interactions with HTML DOM and the CSS.

 #### 2.2.1.
 Website Owner Objectives

-The owner objective is to build an online game that is easy to understand, interface with and play combined with some sort of challenge presented by score accumulation.
+The owner objective is to build an online game that is easy for the user to:

+- Understand
+- Interface with

+Finally the game should also be combined with some sort of challenge presented by score accumulation.

 #### 2.2.2.
 Website Visitor Objectives

-User objective converges with the site owner's in the sense of finding an online game that is easy to interact with in addition to the provision of some challenge while playing the game by accumulating score when played with a friend.
+User objective converges with the site owner's in the sense of finding an online game that is easy to interact with.
+In addition, teh game is cabable of provisioning some challenge while playing the game.
+This can be done by simply accumulating a score when played with a friend.

 ### 2.3.
 Website Requirements

 This section describes the general requirements of the game.
 The author constructs these requirements by translating the aspects briefly reviewed in the previous sections.
 Subsequently, the author constructs five general design requirements, summarized below:

-1. The game design must signal some ancient historical characteristics to reflects a general feeling about it origin
+1. The game design must signal some ancient characteristics to reflect a general feeling about the game origin.
 2. The game design consists of three major parts:
     - Two players each has a symbole of either X or O.
-    - A 3-x-3 boxes represents the game board
+    - A 3-x-3 boxes represent the game board
     - A players' score board to track the records of winning
-3. The game design must be simple and easy to navigate as much as possible.
+3. As much as possible, the game design must be simple and easy to navigate.
 4. The game design must record the score of winning and present it to the user
 5. A section in the game page that leads to the author online pages[^1]

-[^1]: Although, the last design requirement is not related to the owner’s or visitor’s objective nor to the game design requirements, it is related to sole purpose of pursuing this course, see Project Objective section.
-That is to connect with people who share the same interests with author in order to exchange ideas, pursue future project collaborations or simply get feedback for improvement on the author’s work.
+[^1]: Although, the last design requirement is not related to the owner’s or visitor’s objectives nor to the game design requirements, it is related to the sole purpose of pursuing this course, see Project Objective section.
+That is to connect with people who share the same interests with the author.
+In order to learn from other people, exchange ideas, pursue future project collaborations or simply get feedback for improvement on the author’s work.

 ### 2.4.
 Planning

-This section intents to describe the planning phase of the project.
+This section describes the planning phase of the project.
 The planning phase consisits of three sub-phases:
 - Wireframes/HTML structure
 - Styling
 - Game Logic